 By Manik Sharma Mar.
 03, 2019

-The World Press Freedom Day is a reminder that the one thing missing in our journalistic values is solidarity.
+On National Press Day, it's important to remember that the one thing missing in our journalistic values is solidarity.
 Now, in the era of fake news and manufactured misinformation, the media needs to rally together.
 We need to stand up for each other’s right to speak.

 In retrospect, though, I see the Post’s continued pursuit of the Pentagon papers, even if it was out of competition, as perhaps the greater, more prescient message for our times.
 That though competing with each other is a crucial aspect of journalism, the broader principles of responsibility and conduct must remain the same, so that journalism not only survives, but remains relevant; something that can only be accomplished by solidarity.